Abbott government: 2014 Budget

 In May 2014, Joe Hockey delivered his first Federal Budget.
 Hockey told Parliament: "On the back of five budget deficits in a row we have inherited a further $123 billion of deficits and debt rising to $667 billion.
 This challenge is not of our making, but we, the women and men behind me, accept responsibility to fix it."
 Hockey outlined a number of proposed expenditure reductions, the abolition of the carbon and mining taxes, a Temporary Budget Repair Levy on high income earners, structural reforms to welfare and university education expenditure, the reintroduction of the fuel excise levy, and the establishment of a $20 billion Medical Research Future Fund, funded by the introduction of a $7 Medicare co-contribution.
 Hockey predicted, that if the measures were implemented, the budget deficit would fall from $49.9 billion to $29.8 billion over the next year.

 On Budget night, economist Chris Richardson told the ABC 7.30 programme that the Budget was "a solid start towards the planned surplus while it promises some political tussles ahead."
-Prior to the 2013 Election, Tony Abbott told SBS Television that there would be: "No cuts to education, no cuts to health, no change to pensions, no change to the GST and no cuts to the ABC or SBS."
-The Fairfax Press reported in May that a number of Budget measures broke pre-election commitments and promises made by the Liberals in opposition.
+Prior to the 2013 election, Tony Abbott told SBS Television that there would be: "No cuts to education, no cuts to health, no change to pensions, no change to the GST and no cuts to the ABC or SBS."
+Fairfax Media reported in May that a number of Budget measures broke pre-election commitments and promises made by the Liberals in opposition.
 On 19 May, News Limited reported that "According to Newspoll, nearly half of voters said the measures will be lousy for the economy, and more than 60 per cent told a separate Nielsen survey the Budget was unfair."

-A number of savings and revenue measures in the Budget were opposed by Labor, the Greens and cross benches in the Senate.
+A number of savings and revenue measures in the budget were opposed by Labor, the Greens and cross benches in the Senate.
 In his Budget in reply speech, Opposition Leader Bill Shorten said that Labor would oppose around $13 billion worth of cuts and tax hikes, including the changes to university funding.
 Initially Labor joined the Greens in opposing the reintroduction of a fuel excise levy, delaying passage of the measure until June 2015.
 Labor and the Greens opposed the Coalition's promised abolition of carbon pricing, and the introduction of "direct action" carbon-reduction policies, but the Government secured cross bench support for the repeal of the tax in July 2014.
 Labor and the Greens opposed abolition of the Rudd-Gillard mining tax, but it was repealed with the support of the Palmer United Party in September.
 The Government was unable to secure passage of its expanded Paid Parental Leave Scheme, or medicare co-contribution and the measures were scrapped.
 Education Minister Christopher Pyne continued to negotiate for passage of university funding reforms, but the measures are not supported by the Opposition and minor parties.

 This budget has been described as "the beginning of the end" for the Abbott government.